Provenance and Owner Markings

 Jakubek, Wolfgang

-Wolfgang Jakubek is a respected German stamp dealer and auctioneer who includes high-end Confederates and quality early U.S. among his numerous specialties.
-He is one of the dealers who continued the philatelic auction house of Edgar Mohrmann when he died in 1964.
-Jakubek is an expert who issues independent authentication certificates, as preferred by European clientele, as well as for BPP.
+Wolfgang Jakubek (1930-2024) was a respected German stamp dealer and auctioneer who included high-end Confederates and quality early U.S. among his numerous specialties.
+He is one of the dealers who continued the philatelic auction house of Edgar Mohrmann when Mohrmann died in 1964.
+Jakubek is an expert who issued independent authentication certificates, as preferred by European clientele, as well as for BPP.
 He brokered the sale of my award-winning personal collection of antique valentines in 1984 to major German collector and exhibitor, Edgar Kuphal, a former CSA member.
 One Kaufmann stipulation was that we fly the collection to Germany to meet in his office in Hamburg.
 It also afforded me the opportunity to visit Frankfurt American High School, from which I graduated in 1965 (I'm an Army brat).
 The school no longer exists.

 Jaretsky, Rolf-Dieter